snabbdom/snabbdom/README.md

 an object, where `.key` is the key and the value is the [`.elm`](#elm--element) property created.

-The `.key` property must be unique among sibling elements.
+If provided, the `.key` property must be unique among sibling elements.

 For example: `h('div', {key: 1}, [])` will create a virtual node object with a `.key` property with the value of `1`.